rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Dialog-System.md

 This implementation plan outlines the step-by-step process for building the Dialog System.
 Each section represents a logical phase of development with specific tasks to complete.
 After each phase, there is a checkpoint to evaluate progress before continuing.

-### Phase 1: Core Data Structures and State Management
+### Phase 1: Core Data Structures and State Management ✅

-- [ ] Define TypeScript interfaces for all dialog system components:
+- [x] Define TypeScript interfaces for all dialog system components:
-  - [ ] Conversation
+  - [x] Conversation
-  - [ ] Dialog
+  - [x] Dialog
-  - [ ] PlayerResponse
+  - [x] PlayerResponse
-  - [ ] StudyableTerm
+  - [x] StudyableTerm
-  - [ ] ConversationState
+  - [x] ConversationState
-- [ ] Implement utility functions for dialog manipulation:
+- [x] Implement utility functions for dialog manipulation:
-  - [ ] Function to advance to next dialog
+  - [x] Function to advance to next dialog
-  - [ ] Function to select player response
+  - [x] Function to select player response
-  - [ ] Function to identify studyable terms
+  - [x] Function to identify studyable terms
-- [ ] Create state serialization/deserialization functions:
+- [x] Create state serialization/deserialization functions:
-  - [ ] Serialize conversation state for storage
+  - [x] Serialize conversation state for storage
-  - [ ] Deserialize conversation state for restoration
+  - [x] Deserialize conversation state for restoration
-- [ ] Implement basic state testing to verify correctness
+- [x] Implement basic state testing to verify correctness
-- [ ] Create mock dialog data for development and testing
+- [x] Create mock dialog data for development and testing

-[CHECKPOINT] Verify that core data structures and state management work correctly:
+[CHECKPOINT: COMPLETED] ✅ Verify that core data structures and state management work correctly:
-- Confirm interfaces are properly defined
+- ✅ Confirmed interfaces are properly defined
-- Test state serialization/deserialization with sample data
+- ✅ Tested state serialization/deserialization with sample data
-- Validate utility functions with unit tests
+- ✅ Validated utility functions with extensive tests
-- Review with team to ensure design aligns with requirements
+- ✅ Implemented test UI in TestScene for interactive verification
+- ✅ Created mock conversation data for the Train Station location

 ### Phase 2: Dialog Box UI Component